rsalmond/TIL/five dollar words.md

 Apodictic: clearly established, beyond dispute.

+Apperception: perception of the self (Kantian).
+Or: assimilating a new experience through the lens of ones past experiences.

 Arrogation: to take or claim as one's own without right.

 Bulwark: strong support or protection, wall-like structure raised for defense.